The Amazing Race Canada: Non-elimination legs

-Each race has a number of predetermined non-elimination legs, in which the last team to arrive at the Pit Stop is not eliminated and is allowed to continue.
+Each race (with the exception of the tenth season) has a number of predetermined non-elimination legs, in which the last team to arrive at the Pit Stop is not eliminated and is allowed to continue.
 The non-eliminated team is required to do a Speed Bump – a penalty task that only the team saved from elimination on the previous leg must complete before continuing on.

 Rules and penalties

 Most of the rules and penalties are adopted from the American edition.

 Seasons

 The show first aired in 2013 with the first season premiere airing on July 15, 2013 and ending on September 16, 2013.

 Places visited

-As of the eighth season, The Amazing Race Canada has visited all of Canada's provinces and territories, in addition to eleven foreign countries in Asia, Europe, South America and North America.
+As of the tenth season, The Amazing Race Canada has visited all of Canada's provinces and territories, in addition to eleven foreign countries in Asia, Europe, South America and North America.

 The following are the number of times places (including Canadian provinces and territories) are featured in The Amazing Race Canada.